-Glendale Glitters kicks off the holiday season with the Glendale Glitters Spectacular weekend on November 25 & 26th, with celebrations every weekend.
+Glendale Glitters kicks off the holiday season with the Glendale Glitters Spectacular weekend in late November, with celebrations every weekend.

-The largest free holiday light display in Arizona, Glendale Glitters has 1.5 million lights throughout the 16 blocks of historic downtown Glendale.
-The season culminates with the Glendale Glitters block party on January 7th, with glowing air balloons lining the nighttime streets, bands, and other festivities.
+The largest free Christmas lights display in Arizona, Glendale Glitters has 1.5 million lights throughout the 16 blocks of historic downtown Glendale.
+The season culminates with the Glendale Glitter and Glow Festival on Jan.
+12, 2019, with glowing air balloons lining the nighttime streets, bands, and other festivities.
 Admission and shuttle service are free.
 For more information, visit the Glendale AZ website.

 3. ZooLights at Arizona Zoo, Phoenix

-4. 34th Annual Lake Havasu Boat Parade of Lights, Lake Havasu
+4. Lake Havasu Boat Parade of Lights, Lake Havasu

-On December 2nd & 3rd more than 50 boats will parade on the Colorado River, between Thompson Bay and Windsor Beach, through the Bridgewater Channel for the 34th annual Parade of Lights.
+In early December, more than 50 boats will parade on the Colorado River, between Thompson Bay and Windsor Beach, through the Bridgewater Channel for the annual Parade of Lights.

 This year’s theme is “Bright Ideas.”
 The event is sponsored by the London Bridge Yacht Club, For more information on the Parade of Lights, visit the website.